-Research Focus: We are interested in the developmental psychopathology of anxiety and substance use among adolescents and emerging adults.
+Research Focus: We are interested in the developmental psychopathology of maladaptive stress responding and risk behaviors among adolescents and emerging adults.
 For example, we examine how individual difference factors (e.g., emotion regulation strategies) change across the period of adolescence and interact with contextual factors (e.g., facets of pubertal development; stressful events) to promote the incidence of anxiety, substance use, and their co-occurrence.
 Please see our Research and People pages for more information!

 Lab Contact Info: